Wei-M-Wei/Survivalml/README.md

 `import functions for empirical application.R`.

 Install `Survivalml` and the packages listed above before running the scripts.
 The empirical datasets are available upon request.
-The simulation and empirical scripts can be computationally intensive because they use bootstrap repetitions, cross-validation, and parallel processing.
+The simulation and empirical applications can be computationally intensive because they use bootstrap repetitions, cross-validation, and parallel processing.
 Adjust the number of workers to suit your computer.